The Facts About Recreational Marijuana

 (joint), in a pipe or bong, or as a blunt.
 A blunt is a cigar casing that has been

-filled with marijuana.
-It might also be mixed in food or brewed as a tea.
-A more concentrated
+The drug might also be mixed in food or brewed as a tea.
+There is a large commercial

-Some studies suggest that some types of marijuana are now stronger than in the past.
+Studies suggest that some types of marijuana are now much stronger than in the past.

 Users can become dependent on or addicted to marijuana, just as someone can with alcohol